pajamasoft/PJs-Enchants/ReadMe.md

 * Riding your horse at night with Nightrider and Joust will increase all of your melee damage by 1.25 x 1.25 = 1.56.
 * Artful combined with Blaze, Breeze, Meteor, or Skulls reduces their cooldown by 25%.
 * Frostbite reduces the chance of Eruption activating

+## Full-Set Bonuses
+Some armor enchants have an additional effect if worn on all 4 armor pieces:

+### Magnetic
+* Double-jump for magnetic levitation
+### Molten
+* Frozen damage immunity
+* Permanent fire particles
+### Permafrost
+* Fire immunity
+* Permanent snow particles

 ## Pet Safety
 All enchantments with area effects or unpredictable targeting filters out friendly animals, villagers, and pets.